Practicing Independent Sleep with your Newborn

 However, if working on independent sleep does not feel right to you or doesn’t align with your parenting goals, that’s OK too.
 Luckily, it’s never going to be too late to teach healthy sleep habits.

-For more information on how to facilitate healthy sleep for your socially smiling newborn, read here.
+For more information on how to facilitate healthy sleep for your socially smiling newborn, read my article titled, Newborn Sleep: 2-4 Months.